rust-lang/book/src/ch01-03-hello-cargo.md

 Why would you not want an executable?
 Often, `cargo check` is much faster than `cargo build`, because it skips the step of producing an executable.
-If you’re continually checking your work while writing the code, using `cargo check` will speed up the process!
+If you’re continually checking your work while writing the code, using `cargo check` will speed up the process of letting you know if your project is still compiling!
 As such, many Rustaceans run `cargo check` periodically as they write their program to make sure it compiles.
 Then they run `cargo build` when they’re ready to use the executable.

 Let’s recap what we’ve learned so far about Cargo: